-Sleeping 4 guests in 2 bedrooms, plus one lucky dog, The Hayloft originally formed part of Linbeck Farm from the 1600s, with the ground floor bedroom then as the byre.
+Sleeping 4 guests in 2 bedrooms, plus one lucky dog, this welcoming holiday home was originally formed part of Linbeck Farm from the 1600s, with the ground floor bedroom then as the byre.
 A pretty French door has now replaced the doorway previously used for returning cattle.
-The history of the original site dates even further back, with ‘Lin’ meaning flax and ‘beck’ meaning stream, providing an indication of what was produced in this idyll situated just three miles from the picturesque valley of Eskdale.
+The history of the original site dates even further back, with ‘lin’ meaning flax and ‘beck’ meaning stream, providing an indication of what was produced in this idyll situated just three miles from the picturesque valley of Eskdale.

 The immediate area offers limitless opportunities for climbing, cycling and walking, with over 30 climbs of varying difficulty (graded Diff to E3) just on Brantrake Crag behind the cottage.
 It is a superb base for exploring this scenic part of Cumbria or for just relaxing and watching the weather go by from the warmth of your four-poster-bed!
 Nearby Muncaster Castle has beautiful gardens and a wonderful owl sanctuary.
 Ravenglass on the coast has an interesting Roman history and is the main departure station for the famous La’al Ratty miniature steam railway.
 Wastwater is six miles away, framed by the magnificent fells of Great Gable and Scafell Pike, the latter of which is the highest mountain in England and can be seen in all its magnificence from the cottage.

 This welcoming holiday home at Linbeck is wheelchair friendly for guests with reduced mobility.